Rebel News: Coverage of Unite the Right Rally

-Boycott by the Conservative Party of Canada
+Hamish Marshall and Andrew Scheer

 During the 2017 Conservative Party leadership race, many contenders, including the eventual leadership winner Andrew Scheer, gave interviews to the outlet.

 After the 2017 Conservative Party leadership race, it was revealed that Scheer's campaign manager Hamish Marshall's IT firm Torch provided IT services to The Rebel Media.
 In 2015, Marshall told the National Observer that he was only involved in the business side of the Rebel.
 Marshall explained to that he had left the Rebel after the leadership race ended to avoid a conflict of interest.
 In September 2017, Marshall's name was removed from the list of directors of The Rebel Media on the federal government's online registry of corporate information.
 On 16 October 2017, The Globe and Mail asked Scheer if he knew that Hamish Marshall shared office space with the Rebel during the leadership campaign.
 Scheer replied that he did not ask Marshall about his firm's many clients.
 Later, a spokesperson clarified that Scheer did not know the specifics of the arrangement.
 Levant explained that Marshall's IT firm Torch provided client services for the Rebel.
 A 2017 National Post article argued that Marshall implemented the Rebel donation system.
 Scheer told Maclean's in 2018 that Marshall's past relationship with the Rebel should not be conflated with his selection as campaign chair.

 Scheer denounced the outlet due to its coverage of the Unite the Right rally, and stated that he would stop doing interviews with The Rebel Media until its "editorial directions" changed.
 A day later, Scheer stated that he would not be granting interviews with the Rebel going forward, in an interview with the National Post.

 On September 30, 2019, two police forces escorted Rebel Media correspondent David Menzies away from a Scheer campaign announcement.

 Advertiser boycott

 Beginning in May 2017, the Rebel was the target of a boycott campaign by the social media activist group Sleeping Giants whereby advertisers were pressured to withdraw their adverts from The Rebel Media's YouTube channel and website.
 Within a three-month period in 2017, the activist group claimed that the Rebel had lost approximately 300 advertisers, including CCM Hockey, Mountain Equipment Co-op, Red Lobster, Reitmans, Penguin Books Canada, Volkswagen Canada and Tangerine Bank, along with PetSmart, the Hudson's Bay Company, General Motors Canada, the Royal Canadian Mint, the Nova Scotia Liquor Corporation, Ottawa Tourism, Porter Airlines, and Whistler Blackcomb ski resort.

-The City of Edmonton withdrew from city advertisements after complaints on social media about the controversial nature of Levant's comments.
-According to Councilor Oshry, the city would have made this decision regardless of political leanings, because of controversial articles.
+In June 2017, the city council of Edmonton, following complaints on social media from multiple residents, pulled its online advertisements from Rebel News.
+City councillor Michael Oshry described content on the website as "hate mongering, or even racist".

 Another activist group, Hope not Hate, pressured Norwegian Cruise Lines into cancelling a scheduled Caribbean cruise which was to feature talks by The Rebel Media personalities, many of whom have since left the media website.